Meta-Learning via Classifier(-free) Diffusion Guidance: Meta-Learning with Multi-Modal Task Embeddings

 where $\mathcal{A}_{\mathcal{T}_i}$ is some differentiable algorithm, typically implementing a variant of few-step gradient descent on the loss computed on the support set, \textit{e.g.}, in the case of one-step gradient descent:

 with some learning rate $\eta$.
 The objective from Eq.~\ref{maml} is itself solved with gradient descent, by iteratively optimizing the parameters $\phi$ in the inner loop on the support set of a sampled task, and updating $\theta$ and the initialization of $\phi$ with their gradient with respect to the entire inner loop training process, averaged over batches of tasks.
-Note that the original formulation of MAML considers $\theta=\emptyset$.